Albert the White Peacock of Boulder Creek

 Albert the White Peacock of Boulder Creek by Whitney Bull

-According to Treehugger.com, albino peacocks are extremely rare.
-In fact, they are not truly albino; instead they carry a genetic mutation which makes them leucistic, lacking pigment entirely or on parts of their bodies, while retaining dark eyes, unlike true albinism, which causes a lack of melanin in skin, feathers, and eyes.
+According to Treehugger.com, white peacocks are extremely rare.
+And Albert was not albino.
+Albert’s lack of color was caused by a special genetic mutation which made him leucistic, lacking pigment, while retaining dark eyes, unlike true albinism, which causes a lack of melanin in the eyes as well, rendering them pink or red.
 According to the Peacock Fact Sheet from the PBS Nature blog (pbs.org), “In the wild, peafowl live 10 to 25 years.
 Domesticated peafowl have been known to live as long as 40 to 50 years.”
 The great horned owl, bobcat, and coyote are among our mountain predators, and many here have noticed an uptick of mountain lion activity this year.
 Albert was one of a kind to live so long wandering the wild backstreets of Boulder Creek.

 Albert was Boulder Creek’s celebrity white peacock.
 You can look him up on YouTube.
 The television series Animal Planet came to Boulder Creek to do a story (animalplanet.com).
 Countless media made him a star after he survived the CZU fire.
 Local author Jackie Hendricks wrote Albert’s Ashes: A Peacock’s Tail to help children learn about resilience.
-Artists Jenny Gosk, Jennifer Wildermuth Reyes, Nicky Gaston, Addison Ritchie, Cheyenne Donald, and others created artwork featuring Albert’s image or added a simple peacock’s feather motif to their creations to inspire a fire-scarred community.
+Artists Jenny Gosk, Jennifer Wildermuth Reyes, Nicky Gaston, Addison Ritchie, Cheyenne Donald, and others created artwork featuring Albert’s image to inspire a fire-scarred community.
 Everyone loved Albert.
 People from all over the world came to see Albert and take a picture with his plumes up.
 He will be missed.

 Inspired by Albert